 Isn’t it time you did something for yourself—both personally and professionally?
-If you are accepted as a Fellow in the Invitational Summer Institute of the Cal State Northridge Writing Project, that is what happens!
+If you are accepted as a Fellow in the Invitational Summer Institute of the CSUN Writing Project, that is what happens!
 We seek a diverse group—teachers and administrators, K-college in all content areas—of no more than 12 participants interested in writing and teaching writing.
 Perhaps YOU could be selected as one of that group!

-Highlights of the Invitational Summer Institute and benefits of affiliation with the Cal State Northridge Writing Project:
+Highlights of the Invitational Summer Institute and benefits of affiliation with the CSUN Writing Project:

-Participants come together for an Orientation Meeting on Saturday, June 12, then meet five days a week July 12-30, 2021, and join again for a follow-up meeting on Saturday, October 2.
+Participants come together for an Orientation Dinner then meet five days a week for three weeks, and join again for a follow-up meeting in the Fall.
 Participants write, share their practices as writing teachers, and read and talk about writing and writing instruction.

-Participants can earn a $200 stipend for presenting at one of the Pajama PD workshops held during Fall 2021/Spring 2022.
+There is no charge for the Institute, and participants earn a $200 stipend for presenting at one of the Pajama PD workshops held during Fall/Spring.
 In addition, participants can purchase 3 or 6 CEU's from Tseng College.
 Participants enrolled in a Master's program at Northridge can use the Summer Invitational for an independent study (3 units) with one of the Directors.